danvk/catskills/_posts/2020-05-14-windham-solo.md

 ![View from the summit]({{site.baseurl}}/assets/2020-05-14-windham-solo/summit-view.jpeg)

 My reviews were glowing enough that Alex wanted to do the hike, too.
-We [repeated this hike][repeat] two weeks later, when it was noticeably more springy.
+We [repeated it][repeat] a week later when it was noticeably more spring-like.

 Looking back, this was a pretty speedy hike!
 Just over 3h for ~6.5mi.
 I also remember getting the idea for what would eventually become my [tsconf 2021 talk][talk] ("TypeScript Types: The First 500 Years") on this hike.